 This morning, I spent hours researching all the candidates for this upcoming primary election.
-As I reflected and prayed through this often tedious process, I was guided by the truth of these three simple words, "ALL lives matter."
+As I reflected and prayed through this often tedious process, I was guided by the truth of these three simple words, "Each life matters."
 It's what I love most about the Catholic Church.
 EaCh life is important and NO life is More important than the other.
 The life of the immigrant has equal importance to the life of the natural born citizen.
 The life of the mother has equal importance to the life of the unborn baby.
-The life of colored people has equal importance to the life of non-colored people.
+The life of people of color has equal importance to the life of the fair-skinned.
 The life of the poor has equal importance to the life of the rich.
-The life of the LGBT person is equal to the life of the non-LGBT person.
+The life of the LGBTQ person is equal to the life of the non-LGBTQ person.
 The life of a criminal is equal to the life of the non-criminal.
-ALL lives matter.
+Each life.

 Some people have used the phrase "all lives matter" as an oppositional response to the "Black Lives Matter" movement (https://www.raanetwork.org/black-lives-matter-and-immigration/).
 This, however, is not my intention and is its exact opposite.
-I use it, because it expresses the truth that we are called to care for the life of all people including and most especially those on the fringes, those who are often discriminated against, the unforgotten and the "least common denominator" in our society.
+I use the phrase "each life matters", because it expresses the truth that we are called to care for the life of all people including and most especially those on the fringes, those who are often discriminated against, the unforgotten and the "least common denominator" in our society.

 It is difficult for me to watch people and politicians "debate" over issues when it most often becomes a death match over who is right and who is wrong.
 I see friends, family members and strangers attacking each other for holding contrary opinions without considering what the "other" has to share.
 In addition, there are those who see their particular issue as "the" issue that supersedes or is deemed as more important than the rest.